 - Try new things that are in season!

 - Add new recipes and keep them in a binder to cycle through the following season.

 Now that so much produce is available for most of the year, it’s easy to lose track of its seasonality.

-That's why I created a weekly menu planning page that I will be including for each month of this series for you to download and print out.
-Use it to write down the seasonal foods you need to use and buy, as well as the recipes you'll make that week.
+That's why you'll find free weekly menu planning pages each month of the series for you to download and print out.
+Use them to write down the seasonal foods you need to use and buy, as well as the recipes you'll make that week.

 Note: If you're already a subscriber, you can find this in the VIP library!

 Seasonal Eating for June

 June is the beginning of all the great summer produce I look forward to all year.